gpmayorga/secure-node-macos/README.md

 with Docker-backed shims.
 The goal is to reduce the risk of supply-chain attacks impacting your host, especially for web3 work.

+## Why This Matters

+**Recent Supply Chain Attack (September 2025)**: [18 popular npm packages were compromised](https://www.aikido.dev/blog/npm-debug-and-chalk-packages-compromised), including `debug`, `chalk`, and `ansi-styles` with over 2 billion weekly downloads.

+**Your Protection**: By running Node.js tools in isolated Docker containers, even if malicious packages are installed, they cannot:
+- Access your host system files
+- Modify your macOS environment
+- Persist malicious code outside the container
+- Access sensitive data on your machine

+This approach provides **defense in depth** against supply chain attacks that traditional npm installations cannot offer.

 ⚠️ **Destructive**: `scripts/nuke-node-macos.sh` removes NVM/Homebrew Node installs and caches.
 Use at your own risk.